cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/Simulation.rst

 sendFirst
 ^^^^^^^^^

-.. java:method::  void sendFirst(int src, int dest, double delay, int tag, Object data)
+.. java:method::  void sendFirst(SimEntity src, SimEntity dest, double delay, int tag, Object data)
    :outertype: Simulation

    Sends an event from one entity to another, adding it to the beginning of the queue in order to give priority to it.

-   :param src: Id of entity that scheduled the event
+   :param src: entity that scheduled the event
-   :param dest: Id of entity that the event will be sent to
+   :param dest: entity that the event will be sent to
    :param delay: How many seconds after the current simulation time the event should be sent
    :param tag: the \ :java:ref:`tag <SimEvent.getTag()>`\  that classifies the event
    :param data: the \ :java:ref:`data <SimEvent.getData()>`\  to be sent inside the event